I am so so sick of reading articles about how we parents are messing up our kids.

 Parents are tired because they are having to work too much for too little pay.

-Parents feel that they’re failing because they should be able to do it all and well because they’re told they’re failing.
+Parents feel that they’re failing because they should be able to do it all and well because they’re told that they’re failing.

 Parents may be inconsistent because they feel guilty that they’ve not seen their child all week.